zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/introduction-to-data-science/neural-networks/neural-networks.md

 ### Prerequisites

 * An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account (see prerequisites in workshop menu)
-* OCI Data Science service with dependencies (see prerequisites in workshop menu)
+* OCI Data Science service with dependencies (see previous lab)

 ## **STEP 1:** Understanding the dataset and the architecture of the model